CoreMedia/content-hub-adapter-cloudinary/docs/editorial-quick-start.md

 ## Introducing

-As mentioned in the main documentation, the coremedia-content-hub-cloudinary extension is providing access to a configurable Cloudinary account.
+As mentioned in the main documentation, the coremedia-content-hub-cloudinary plugin is providing access to a configurable Cloudinary account.
 Common to all content-hub-adapters is the appearance in CoreMedia studio.
 The image below is showing multiple configured content-hub-adapters in Studio (content-hub-adapter-cloudinary is marked with a blue background).